-The author of America and the Law: Challenges for the 21st Century, his legal writings have been published in Winning Techniques of Successful Trial Attorneys, Tort Litigation, The Federal Lawyer, the Australian Products Liability Reporter, Sidebar, Louisiana Advocates, TRIAL Magazine and the Tulane Law Review.
-He has also self-published three novels, The Gordian Knot, The Sign of Four, and A Day in the Life of Timothy Stone, and My Life as a Spy, Broken Lighthouse, and Shots Across the Bow.
+The author of America and the Law: Challenges for the 21st Century, his legal writings have been published in Winning Techniques of Successful Trial Attorneys, Tort Litigation, The Federal Lawyer, the Australian Products Liability Reporter, Sidebar, Louisiana Advocates, TRIAL Magazine, Loyola Law Review and the Tulane Law Review.
+He has also published four novels, The Gordian Knot, The Sign of Four, A Day in the Life of Timothy Stone, and My Life as a Spy, Broken Lighthouse, and Shots Across the Bow.

 Visit: Gravier House Press